The Penelopes: Second album: Never Live Another Yesterday

 The Penelopes relocated from Paris to London in 2012 and formed Pour Le Monde Records.
 They felt the music scene in UK was more open for their brand of electropop music.
 They explained to Wonderland Magazine, "In UK, we feel we are different from the other British bands, which is good.
 We have the same influences and approaches as others but we bring also a disco edge and a very continental electronic approach in our sound".

 The album Never Live Another Yesterday has an electro, indie-pop infused sound.
-The first single was “Now Now Now”, followed by “Sally in the Galaxy”, and “Summer Life”.
-The album “Never Live Another Yesterday” was produced by Dan Grech-Marguerat, who also produced for acts such as Scissor Sisters, The Vaccines, Lana Del Rey, and Keane.
-Ollie Evans from Partizan (Tom Vek, Gossip, Foals, Klaxons) directed the first video “Now Now Now”.
-The video “Sally in the Galaxy” was directed by Saman Keshavarz, who also directed for !!!, Russ Chimes, and Placebo.
-The singles were remixed by Gigamesh, Viceroy, Miguel Campbell, and The C90s and "Summer Life" Gigamesh remix got on #2 on Hype Machine.
+The first single was "Now Now Now", followed by "Sally in the Galaxy", and "Summer Life".
+The album Never Live Another Yesterday was produced by Dan Grech-Marguerat, who also produced for acts such as Scissor Sisters, the Vaccines, Lana Del Rey, and Keane.
+Ollie Evans from Partizan (Tom Vek, Gossip, Foals, Klaxons) directed the first video "Now Now Now".
+The video "Sally in the Galaxy" was directed by Saman Keshavarz, who also directed for !!!, Russ Chimes, and Placebo.
+The singles were remixed by Gigamesh, Viceroy, Miguel Campbell, and the C90s and the "Summer Life" Gigamesh remix reached number 2 on Hype Machine.

-The album received great reviews from magazines and blogs such as Artrocker, The Guardian, Clash, Les Inrockuptibles, Harder Blogger Faster, and TopMan Generation.
-The songs were played across national and regional radio stations in UK, including supports from Chris Hawkins (BBC Radio 6 Music), John Kennedy (XFM), Huw Stephens (BBC Radio 1), and Dermot O’Leary (BBC Radio 2).
+The album received great reviews from magazines and blogs such as Artrocker, The Guardian, Clash, Les Inrockuptibles, Harder Blogger Faster, and Topman Generation.
+The songs were played across national and regional radio stations in the UK, including supports from Chris Hawkins (BBC Radio 6 Music), John Kennedy (XFM), Huw Stephens (BBC Radio 1), and Dermot O'Leary (BBC Radio 2).
 They also appeared on Channel 4 (Sunday Brunch).

-The Penelopes toured with The Human League on their 'XXXV Tour' in Belgium and UK at the end of 2012 (17 shows including the Royal Albert Hall).
-Digital Spy reviewed, “core pair Axel Basquiat and Vincent T have come to London and are chucking us their latest single “Now Now Now”.
-With just that right mixture of eager-to-please grooves and rock star diffidence, The Penelopes feel just one big chorus away from a serious breakthrough.
-They even managed to make us forget, briefly, that we’re about to see electropop godfathers (and mothers) The Human League”.
+The Penelopes toured with the Human League on their XXXV Tour in Belgium and UK at the end of 2012 (17 shows including the Royal Albert Hall).
+Digital Spy reviewed, "core pair Axel Basquiat and Vincent T have come to London and are chucking us their latest single 'Now Now Now'.
+With just that right mixture of eager-to-please grooves and rock star diffidence, the Penelopes feel just one big chorus away from a serious breakthrough.
+They even managed to make us forget, briefly, that we’re about to see electropop godfathers (and mothers) the Human League".

-The band had also played at The Liverpool Sound City, The Great Escape, and NXNE in 2013.
+The band had also played at Liverpool Sound City, the Great Escape Festival, and North by Northeast in 2013.